Online Associate Degree in Early Childhood Education

 You might want to check with your school prior to enrollment to verify that you meet their specific technical requirements for online learning.
 Most schools require that you have word-processing software, an e-mail account and a reliable Internet connection.
 You can usually submit all assignments and take class exams online.

 What Can I Do After Graduation?

-If you're interested in furthering your education, you usually can transfer your credits to a bachelor's degree program in education.
+If you're interested in furthering your education, you can usually transfer your credits to a bachelor's degree program in education.
 Earning a bachelor's degree can allow you to work as an elementary school teacher.